omarmalas/python-web-scanning-tool/README.md

 # python-web-scanning-tool
-#This project is still under development it's in it's early stages still.
+# This project is still under development its still in early stages.
+# Planning to add threading to it in the future.